AbstractMenus/hocon/README.md

 ### Note
-This library provides read-only API for configs, since this library written especially for AM, which doesn't write anything in config.
+This library provides read-only API for configs, since this library written especially for AM, which doesn't writes anything in config.